sparkflows/sparkflows-docs/docs/user-guide/concepts/datasets/creating-datasets.rst

 Step 1 : Select the Mode and File Format
 -----------------

-You can define a new dataset by clicking on the **Create Dataset** button on the Dataset page.
+You can define a new dataset by clicking on the **Create** button on the Dataset page.
 You can choose to create dataset:

 * From Existing File
 * By Uploading New File